medusa-project/metaslurper/README.md

 * A logger is available via `LoggerFactory.getLogger(Class)`.
 * Configuration should be obtained from `e.i.l.m.config.Configuration.getInstance()` rather than `System.getenv()`.
+* Services are free to use any HTTP client.
+Most services use [OkHttp](https://square.github.io/okhttp/), which is bundled in.

 # AWS ECS notes